 Tues-Fri 10.00 to 5.00, Sat-Sun 12.00 to 5.00.

-March 15 to April 30 Mutable Truths – Poklong Anading, Martha Atienza, Lyle Buencamino, Charles Buenconsejo, Buen Calubayan, Marina Cruz, Kawayan de Guia, Leeroy New, Mark Salvatus and Ronald Ventura celebrating the decade-long partnership between Ateneo de Manila University and La Trobe University.
+To April 30 Mutable Truths – Poklong Anading, Martha Atienza, Lyle Buencamino, Charles Buenconsejo, Buen Calubayan, Marina Cruz, Kawayan de Guia, Leeroy New, Mark Salvatus and Ronald Ventura – celebrating the decade-long partnership between Ateneo de Manila University and La Trobe University.